Dirt Diggers Digest Guide to Strategic Corporate Research

 Federal product regulators

-The Consumer Product Safety Commission has an archive of product recalls and other commission actions as well as a website called Safer Products that contains complaints and hazard warnings submitted by consumers.
+The Consumer Product Safety Commission has an archive of product recalls and other commission actions.
 The Food and Drug Administration has an archive of safety alerts and product recalls.
 The National Highway Traffic Safety Administration has an archive of motor vehicle recalls, investigations and complaints.
 There is also a federal site called Recalls.gov that has data from various agencies in one place.

 General Services Administration